theGOTOgal/pillow-it-cert-capstone/README.md

 ## Thanks for reading

 As mentioned, this is a small project that was part of some fun automation practice for a class I took.
-I may refer to it if I use pillow for future projects, but it's not intended for further development.
+I may refer to it if I use pillow for future projects, but it's not intended for further development at this time.